RunshengZhao/rz/content/Wiki/Guitarology/GuitarSightReading.md

 ---

-So this is my attempt to help you with sight reading. an Anki deck with notes from lowest note to the hight C5 on guitar (1st string 20 fret), with enharmonic spelling as well. and all notes mark on a 22-fret guitar fretboard diagram.
+So this is my attempt to help you with sight reading. an Anki deck with notes from lowest note to the high C5 on guitar (1st string 20 fret), with enharmonic spelling as well. and all notes mark on a 22-fret guitar fretboard diagram.

 # Import the deck into your Anki
+Make sure you have Anki installed to your PC or Mac, then go to: [Single Note - Guitar Sight Reading](https://ankiweb.net/shared/info/1393597470?cb=1757703792256) to download the deck.

+Once downloaded, you can import this deck into your Anki.

 # How to use this deck?

-The front of these flashcards will should you a single note on treble clef. and you need to play all positions on Guitar.
+The front of each flashcard shows a single note on the treble clef.
 ![[sightReading_1.png]]

-The back of these flashcards show what note this is and the notes on fretboard.
+The back shows the note name and its locations on the guitar fretboard.
 ![[sightReading_2.png]]
+**Your task: play all positions of that note on the guitar within a limited time.**
 Check your answers if you can't find the notes or check if you played all the positions.
 If you failed, click on "again," if you succeed, press "good"

 # Details